 Welcome to my personal website.
-This year, I will be joining the Ursinus College faculty as an Assistant Professor of Economics in the Department of Business and Economics.
+I am currently Assistant Professor of Economics in the Department of Business and Economics at Ursinus College in Collegeville, PA.
 I earned my Ph.D. and M.A. degrees in Economics from George Mason University and my B.Sc. degree in International Economics and Business from Bucharest University of Economics.

-Previously, I was a faculty member in the Economics Department at Denison University, in Granville, Ohio.
-At Denison I taught core courses in introductory economics, and elective courses in the economics of transition, and entrepreneurship and public policy.
+Previously, I was a Visiting Assistant Professor of Economics, in the Economics Department at Denison University in Granville, Ohio.
+At Denison, I taught core courses in introductory economics and two elective courses: economies in transition, and entrepreneurship and public policy.

 Please feel free to email me at: firstname.lastname@example.org